 Plan the Guestlist: Do you want everyone to stay on-site?
 If so, you may need to plan a smaller wedding.
 Make sure you know the venue’s total capacity.
 If you’re determined to host a big event, find suitable accommodations at local hotels for the rest of your guests.

 Contact Local Caterers: Before you send out wedding invitations, figure out guests’ meal options, so they can fill out their preferences accordingly.
-If the kitchen is too small to host a caterer, you might need to get creative by hiring local food trucks and setting up an outdoor bar station.
+If the kitchen is too small to host a caterer, you might need to get creative by hiring local food trucks or a private chef and setting up an outdoor bar station.

 Make Your Wedding Website: Start assembling the basic information about your wedding, including your love story, date, venue, and wedding registry.
 Zola’s free wedding website builder offers customizable templates and intuitive website-creation guides.
 From there, answer FAQs to save you countless emails and phone calls.